 Nowadays, small businesses and start-ups across the United States are able to utilize partial or entire portions of R&D tax credits towards their payroll tax liability, too.

 However, the new terms of the R&D credit for start-ups payroll tax credit can be complicated.
-If you have a start-up company, you can find out if you’re eligible by consulting your McAllen CPA at Murray & Kirchner, LLC, and we will verify that the small business payroll tax credit applies to your company’s liabilities.
+If you have a start-up company, you can find out if you’re eligible by consulting your McAllen CPA at Abigail Y. Murray CPA, LLC, and we will verify that the small business payroll tax credit applies to your company’s liabilities.

 What to Know About R&D Tax Credit